SIMPler realisation of Scalar Dark Matter: Model specific analysis of a SIMP Framework

 In Fig.~\ref{modelfreezeout}, we demonstrate the freeze-out in such a case.
-In the top panel, we show the case when DM freeze-out through $3_{\rm{DM}} \to 2_{\rm{SM}}$ only.
+In the top panel, we show the case when DM freeze-out through $3_{\rm{DM}} \to 2_{\rm{SM}}$ only (when only the second term is considered in BEQ \ref{eq:3to2DMSM}).
 The solution shows that $3_{\rm{DM}} \to 2_{\rm{SM}}$ interaction is good enough to keep the DM follow equilibrium distribution at low $x$ and yields a typical but early freeze-out.
-On the bottom left panel, when we include additionally the annihilation for DM through $3_{\rm{DM}} \to 2_{\rm{DM}}$ in the dark sector, due to enhanced self coupling (as chosen for the SIMP like case), the number changing process in the dark sector dominates over $3_{\rm{DM}} \to 2_{\rm{SM}}$ and yields a free-out that corresponds to correct relic.
-This is validated by taking $3_{\rm{DM}} \to 2_{\rm{DM}}$ annihilation in the dark sector {\it only} (as we have done for the analysis) in the bottom right panel to show that the freeze-out mimics the case of taking both contributions together (as in bottom left Fig) and justifies our analysis.
+On the bottom left panel, when we include additionally the annihilation through $3_{\rm{DM}} \to 2_{\rm{DM}}$ in the dark sector, due to enhanced self coupling (as chosen for the SIMP like case), the number changing process in the dark sector dominates over $3_{\rm{DM}} \to 2_{\rm{SM}}$ and yields a freeze-out that corresponds to correct relic.
+This is validated by taking $3_{\rm{DM}} \to 2_{\rm{DM}}$ annihilation in the dark sector {\it only} (as we have done for the analysis) in the bottom right panel to show that the freeze-out mimics the case of taking both contributions together (as in bottom left Fig.~\ref{modelfreezeout}) and justifies our analysis.